Guest post by Jana Rumberger, Content Manager at Selz.

 B2B versus B2C

-And yes, this takes some time.
-If your list is too big to do research on each individual, do some industry-specific research.
+If your email list is too big to do research on each individual, do some industry-specific research.
 This little bit of homework about what that contact is doing and why will help you segment your lists to get your messaging right.

 With Sendinblue, you can use dynamic segmentation to segment your lists.
 This handy automation makes targeting future emails easier and faster.